 If you want to start beekeeping it is highly recommended to attend classes, or apprentice yourself to a beekeeper who is happy to help you.
-Edinburgh & Midlothian Beekeepers Association (EMBA) runs beginners classes between March and May every year.
+Edinburgh & Midlothian Beekeepers Association (EMBA) runs beginners classes in April and May every year.

 Both sections are vital and if you are unable to commit to both sections please consider applying in another year as the course is in high demand and places are limited.

-The course costs £85 which is paid for in advance of the course.
-This includes membership of EMBA and a subsidised first year’s membership of the Scottish Beekeepers Association.
+The course costs £120 which includes membership of EMBA and a subsidised first year’s membership of the Scottish Beekeepers Association.

 Places on the beginners' course can be purchased at our Online Shop